joshgerdes/jekyll-uno/_drafts/create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 For a country like New Zealand, the 5000 limit for the address ranges is acceptable - but for other countries, like the United States or United Kingdom, this can be an issue, where the total IP ranges can grow to over 20k - to deal with this, the script will create multiple IP Groups, and append a number to the end.

 Suppose IPs are manually added to the groups.
-In that case, they won't be added - the script will add in any different or new IP ranges, ignoring any current IP ranges (_this means it won't delete any IP ranges that are removed from the source IP list from IPDeny)_; however, I recommend that anything added outside of this script is kept in its IP group.
+In that case, they won't be added - the script will add in any different or new IP ranges, ignoring any current IP ranges (_this means it won't delete any IP ranges that are removed from the source IP list from IPDeny)_; however, I recommend that anything added outside of this script is kept in a separate IP group.

+As with any script, I recommend this is tested in a test environment first.